Locations

 Editing a Warehouse

 Selecting a location, then a warehouse under the Warehouses tab, the Edit Warehouse form will appear.
-Edit any details required, as per the guidelines for adding a warehouse.
+Edit any details required, as per the guidelines for Adding a Warehouse above.

 Clicking on the 3 dots in the top right corner of the Edit Warehouse form will open a menu.